Prepared by Prof. Gerard Libaridian

 Financial support: Ara Paul

-Ara Paul, Hans W. Vahlteich Professor of Pharmacology, Dean of College of Pharmacy, Professor Emeritus, and Dean Emeritus at the University, and his wife Shirley, his most gracious and supportive wife, agreed to support the project through the Ardashes Paul Memorial Fund they had established earlier at the Armenian Studies Program at the University of Michigan.
+Ara Paul, Hans W. Vahlteich Professor of Pharmacology, Dean of College of Pharmacy, Professor Emeritus, and Dean Emeritus at the University, and his wife Shirley, his most gracious and supportive wife, agreed to support the project through the Ardashes Paul Memorial Fund they had established earlier at the Center for Armenian Studies at the University of Michigan.
 The funds made possible the gathering of key scholars for two consecutive workshops first to plan and then to examine the preliminary issues as well as for graduate student support for the development of questionnaires, the management and data harvesting from these responses, as well as the outline of the proceedings of the two workshops as part of the skeleton of this study.

 We thank Ara and Shirley Paul for their support and appreciate deeply the patience they and everyone else has shown during these many years which have been necessary to produce this study.